How to buy the best record player or turntable

 How much should you spend on a new record player?

-Although record players can cost a substantial amount of money, we’ve found ones that will give you top sound quality and are easy to use for less than £150.
-And if you’ve got a budget that’s a little bigger there are plenty of excellent record players ranging from £150-£300.
+Although record players can cost a substantial amount of money, we’ve found Best Buy ones that will give you top sound quality and are easy to use for less than £150.
+And there are plenty of excellent record players ranging from £150-£300 if you’ve got a budget that’s a little bigger.

 Should you buy a top-of-the-range record player?

-Top-of-the-range record players can cost thousands of pounds, so if you’re looking for something with premium sound and a price tag to match it’s really important to do your research first.
+Top-of-the-range record players can cost thousands of pounds, so it’s really important to do your research first if you’re looking for something with premium sound and a price to match.

-Turntable manufacturers such as Pro-Ject, Rega, Thorens and Technics all sell models that are £1,000+, so if you’re considering one of these, make sure you know exactly what you want to get out of them.
+Turntable manufacturers such as Pro-Ject, Rega, Technics and Thorens all sell models that are £1,000+, so if you’re considering one of these, make sure you know exactly what you want to get out of them.

-There is no doubt that with the higher price tag comes superior styling and sound quality, but if you’re a beginner in the world of record players it may be wiser to buy a cheaper model first.
-Also remember that to get the benefit of an expensive turntable you'll need a top hi-fi system to match, potentially adding significantly to your costs.
+There is no doubt that with the higher price comes superior styling and sound quality, but if you’re a beginner in the world of record players it may be wiser to buy a cheaper model first.
+Best Buy models start from around £120 and sound excellent.
+Also remember that to get the benefit of an expensive turntable you'll need a top hi-fi system or set of speakers to match, potentially adding significantly to your costs.

 What's the difference between a record player and a turntable?